ChainSafe/js-libp2p-noise/README.md

 When published, package should be imported as: `import { Noise } from 'libp2p-noise'`.

-Example of instantiating noise and passing it to the libp2p config:
+Example of using default noise configuration and passing it to the libp2p config:
 ```
+import {NOISE, Noise} from "@nodefactory/js-libp2p-noise"

+//custom noise configuration, pass it instead of NOISE object
-const NOISE = new Noise(privateKey);
+const noise = new Noise(privateKey, Buffer.alloc(), false);

 const libp2p = new Libp2p({
    modules: {